Skip to content

 What happens when done?

-After following these steps, you will see a list of your installed Linux distributions.
-You will see their status and their version number.
-This confirms if you are using the latest technology.
+Once you run the command, you’ll see a list of your installed Linux distributions, along with their status and version number.
+This confirms which version you’re currently using.

 Steps to check your WSL version